A balanced diet, regular physical activity, and positive environment are among the most important factors for a happy working life.

 25. Awesome office lunch box giveaways

 Encourage employees to bring healthy lunches from home by giving them trendy and cool lunch boxes.
-Here are some awesome lunchbox friendly ideas from Kate Dowling on behalf of Nutrition for Life.
+Here are some awesome lunchbox friendly ideas from The Nutrition For Life Team.

 - Leftovers from dinner e.g. roast beef or chicken and vegetables, stir-fry beef or chicken with cauliflower rice, savoury mince with zucchini noodles